-The dS2824 provides a red LED mounted immediately next to each relay to indicate whether it is in a powered state (LED on), there are also two LED's mounted in the Ethernet connector which will flash with Ethernet traffic.
-A row of three LEDs, Blue, Green and Red, are available for status indication.
+The dS1242 provides a red LED mounted immediately next to each relay to indicate whether it is in a powered state (LED on), there are also two LED's mounted in the Ethernet connector which will flash with Ethernet traffic.
+A row of three LEDs, Blue, Green and Red, are available to the user for status indication.
 The Red LED lights when the module is in bootloader mode - this is when the IDE is uploading system firmware to the module.
 The Green LED lights the board begins running user programs.
-All three LEDs are available and can be controlled as digitalports 33-35.
+The three user LEDs are available and can be controlled as digitalports 33-35.